jtlapp/subtap/README.md

                        values at less than M chars wide. (default --wrap=20:80)
 ```

-## Debugging Tests

-`subtap` facilitates debugging both by means of writing notes to `stdout` and by means of running the debugger during test runs.

-It is not normally reasonable for code to write to `stdout` from within a test runner, because the writes get mixed with the runner output and may not even correlate with adjacent runner output.
-Using `--stderr` and `--stdout`, `subtap` allows you to control how it collects test file output and where it presents it.
-Perhaps most usefully, `--stdout=end` collects the `stdout` of all of the tests and only dumps it to the terminal after all tests have finished running.
-This dump sections and labels the output by file and output channel.
+## Running a Debugger

-You may also connect a debugger to `subtap` to step through tests as they run.
+You can connect a debugger to `subtap` to step through tests as they run.
 Use `--debug` to break only at breakpoints you set, such as by breaking on the `debugger` statement.
-Use `--debug-brk` to break at the start of each root subtest.
+Use `--debug-brk` to break at the start of each root subtest as well.
 By combining `--debug-brk` with `-r<m>` you can walk the debugger through only root subtests of your choosing.
-Of course, `--debug-brk` will also break at other breakpoints you set.

 The debugger runs as a separate process from `subtap`.
 The following steps explain the use of `subtap` with node's built-in debugger:

-1. First run a test suite using either `--debug` or `--debug-brk`.
+1. First run `subtap` using either `--debug` or `--debug-brk`.
 By default, these options listen for the debugger on port 5858.
-You will only immediately see the `Debugger listening on port 5858` line when using `--stderr=mix`; otherwise this line gets stored for output later.
-If you ran with `--debug-brk`, the terminal shows you the name of the first test that will run.
+You will only see the line telling you this when using `--stderr=mix`, as otherwise the line gets stored for output later.
+If you ran with `--debug-brk` and any format but `--fail`, the terminal shows you the name of the subtest that is about to run.
 2. From a second terminal window, connect to `subtap` with the command `node debug localhost:5858`.
 You'll get only the response `connecting to localhost:5858 ... ok`.
 Apparently due to a bug in the node debugger, the source code context does not show immediately for our use case.
 3. Type 'n' or 's' to advance to the next line of code.
 The debugger now properly shows the source code context.
 4. If you ran with `--debug-brk` the debugger will now be on the line `rootSubtest(t)`.
-This test's name is shown in `subtap` terminal window.
 Step into this line with 's' to enter the source code for this subtest.
 5. Step through the debugger to debug your test.
 When you are ready to move on to the next test, type 'c' to continue the debugger.
-If you ran with `--debug-brk`, the debugger will automatically break at the next test, with `subtap` showing you the name of that test.
+If you ran with `--debug-brk`, the debugger will automatically break at the next root subtest.
 If you ran with `--debug`, you'll stop wherever your next breakpoint is.
 6. Proceed from subtest to subtest debugging as you please.
 When a test file completes and `subtap` moves on to another test file, the debugger disconnects and reports `program terminated`.
-Just enter `run` into the debugger to resume testing.
-However, once again you will be presented a response without source code context.
+Enter `run` into the debugger to resume testing, though you may need to enter *ctrl-C* to get the debugger into the right context for this.
 Loop back to step 3 to continue debugging.

+As you proceed using any output format but `--fail`, the terminal running `subtap` shows the current test filename and subtest name, as well as the descriptions and results of previously completed assertions.

 ## Other Special Features